 Richard Feynman: Fun to Imagine

 Back in 1983, the BBC aired Fun to Imagine, a television series hosted by Richard Feynman that used physics to explain how the everyday world works – “why rubber bands are stretchy, why tennis balls can’t bounce forever, and what you’re really seeing when you look in the mirror.”
 In case you’re not familiar with him, Feynman was a Nobel prize-winning physicist who had a gift for many things, including popularizing science and particularly physics.
-The clip above comes from Fun to Imagine, and thanks to this dedicated BBC website, you can now watch all six videos in the series, each running about 12 minutes.
+The clip above comes from Fun to Imagine, and thanks to this YouTube video, you can now watch all six videos in the series, each running about 12 minutes.
 If you’re looking for more Feynman videos, let me give you this: The Pleasure of Finding Things Out, an hour-long BBC/PBS program from 1981, and Feynman’s legendary lectures on physics taped in 1964, now posted online courtesy of Bill Gates.
 And, oh yes, don’t forget Feynman playing the bongos too…

 Want to study some physics?
 Get Free Physics courses here.
 And Free Physics Textbooks here.